Nossa Senhora da Graça incident: The final night

-The Portuguese were able to fend off the smaller crafts with hand grenades, but they made little effect on the floating tower, which grappled the poop deck.
-Up to this point the Portuguese casualties had been few, with only four or five Portuguese along with a few Africans and lascars killed, while the Japanese dead were estimated at several hundred.
+The Portuguese fended off the smaller crafts with hand grenades, but they made little effect on the floating tower, which grappled the poop deck.
+Up to this point, the Portuguese casualties had been few, with only four or five Portuguese along with a few lascars killed, while the Japanese dead were estimated at several hundred.
 However, six hours into the fighting, a shot from the tower-junk hit a fire pot that a Portuguese soldier was about to throw, smashing it onto the gunpowder at his feet.
-This started a conflagration that spread through the deck and set the mizzen sail ablaze.
-Pessoa and his men retreated to the forecastle, where they realized that they did not have enough men to simultaneously fight the fire and the Japanese boarders.
-At this point Pessoa ordered the ship's magazine to be set on fire since he would rather die than surrender.
-When the ship's purser hesitated, Pessoa cast away his sword and shield and picked up a crucifix, then he exclaimed: "Blessed be thou, oh Lord, since thou willest that all this should end!"
-He then told his crew to save themselves as he went down to start the fire himself.
-The Nossa Senhora da Graça then blew up in two successive explosions, split into two, and sank with cargo, crew, and boarders alike.
-The Japanese killed all they could see swimming in the water, but a few survivors made it onto the shore to safety.
+This started a conflagration that spread through the deck, setting the mizzen sail ablaze.
+Pessoa and his men retreated to the forecastle, where they realized they did not have enough men to fight the fire and the Japanese boarders simultaneously.
+At this point, Pessoa ordered the ship's magazine to be set on fire since he would rather die than surrender.
+When the ship's purser hesitated, Pessoa cast away his sword and shield and picked up a crucifix, and then he exclaimed: "Blessed be thou, oh Lord, since thou willest that all this should end!"
+He then told his crew to save themselves as he started the fire.
+The Nossa Senhora da Graça blew up in two successive explosions, split into two, and sank with cargo, crew, and boarders alike.
+The Japanese killed all they could see swimming in the water, but a few survivors safely made it onto the shore.
 André Pessoa's body, however, was never found.